 Everything here is big.
 I mean, grocery shopping here in the States for the first time was literally a shock to me.
 Those onions, beans, fruits, everything was supersized to the version we were used to at back home.
 Even milk is available in gallon cans.
 We were used to one-liter packs and half liter packs and this was a huge difference to us.

 We like Fremont as it has similar weather to what we had back home in India.
-Only thing I wanted to enjoy here and missed was snow.
-But never mind that, the serene parks and cool restaurants that are abundant in this city, more than make up for it.
+The only thing I wanted to enjoy here and missed was snow.
+However, the serene parks and cool restaurants that are abundant in this city are bonus points!

 8. Limitations of expat life in Fremont